Your name’s on the ballot.

 Too many good people have made that mistake and are still paying for it.

-About ten years back, a candidate I knew but did not work for in any capacity, took out a second mortgage on his house to run for the California State Assembly.
+Some years back, a candidate I knew (but did not work for in any capacity) took out a second mortgage on his house to run for the California State Assembly.

 He did this about a year before the election.
 He hired a consulting firm and put them on a monthly retainer.

-But the candidate still had to pay off the second mortgage he never should have taken out in the first place.
+But he still had to pay off the second mortgage he never should have taken out in the first place.

 The bottom line therefore is this: